-Chris, Tour Consultant for Go Ahead’s Canadian office, recently sipped his way through all the espresso in Italy on our Food & Wine: Flavors of Tuscany & Umbria tour.
-Here, he shares everything you need to know for ordering the perfect brew in Italy.
+Chris, Tour Consultant for Go Ahead’s Canadian office, sipped his way through all the espresso in Italy on our Food & Wine: Flavors of Tuscany & Umbria tour.
+Here, he shares everything you need to know for ordering the perfect brew on your trip of Italy.

 When in Rome do as the Romans do, right?
 That means coffee, too!